Coral Reef Food Web

 Summary: The Coral Reef Food Web

-It is the sum of organic contributions from myriad sources both from within the coral reef biome itself as well as from neighboring biomes - along with a highly efficient "recycling program" - that allows for the sustenance and growth of coral reefs in the midst of waters so stripped of dissolved nutrients that they are often referred to as biological deserts.
+It is this highly efficient "recycling program" - along with the organic contributions from primary producers within the ecosystem as well as from the open sea - that allows for the sustenance and growth of coral reefs in the midst of waters so stripped of dissolved nutrients that they are often referred to as biological deserts.